HitasiPatel/AvOps-complete/docs/QuickStart/ADFPipelines/ADFPipelinesDeploy.md

-# ADF Pipelines Creation in a particular RG
+# ADF Pipelines Creation in a particular RG (Manual Steps, Recommended is the ADF CD Pipeline)

 Below steps will help you create the ADF pipelines in the required Resource group

 1. Go to portal.azure.com and select the right subscription and right resource group

 2. Go to the resources under the desired resource group and click on the Azure Data Factory

-3. An ADF Studio shall open
+3. Click on the "Launch Studio" to open the ADF studio

 4. Prior to the Datasets we need to check the Linked Services are there (which are created by IAC)